Cobaltito27/Solutions_for_intro_to_stoch_pro_Lawler/README.md

 All answers are written using Markdown.
 A compiled PDF for Chapter 0 is also attached.

 P.S.
 It seems that GitHub __does NOT__ show embedded latex mathematical equations in Markdown files.
-You may want to compile them somewhere else.
+You may want to compile them elsewhere.